 I would say it can’t hurt, so do it anyways even if the soil might not need it.
 It’s hard to determine how next season’s harvest might be.
 If you get a bumper crop, your tree will require all the extra nutrients to be able to bear the fruit to full size.

-Of course you can go and buy chemical and organic fertilizers especially formulated for fruit trees.
+You can of course go and buy chemical and organic fertilizers especially formulated for fruit trees.

 However to save money and control the ingredients, you can make your own homemade fruit tree fertilizer very easily with just a few ingredients!